 - Determines if additional medical evidence may be needed, including:

 - Chart notes back to the original diagnosis by a physician and copies of lab results (such as X-rays, blood work and MRI's).

 - Psychological exam, which may include psychological testing to establish or rule out conditions such as cognitive impairments.
-You can expect to purchase an evaluation if the person has never accessed the services of a psychologist or psychiatrist under Medicaid.
+You can expect to purchase an evaluation if the person has never accessed the services of a psychologist or psychiatrist under Washington Apple Health.

 - Helps the parent obtain the evidence, as needed, and ensure they understand they do not need to pay the costs, if any.

 - If the person has already applied for SSI on his or her own, notifies the SSI Facilitator so they can track the application,

 - Approves a ZD exemption or maintains the long-term XG or XM deferral